ljiang09/data-science-2023/challenges/c08-structures-assignment.md

     of the graph.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
-  - Both.
-The real variability comes from the inherent variation between each alloy piece tested, while the induced variability comes from the actual tests since it isn’t possible to have a perfect measurement system.
+  - Both, but also arguably just real.
+The real variability comes from the inherent variation between each alloy piece tested.
+The induced variability comes from the actual tests, since it isn’t possible to have a perfect measurement system.
+But because it was specified that the dataset values should be considered the “true” breaking strengths, it could also be argued that there is no induced variability (or even just negligible induced variability).

 # Assessing Structural Safety